Future Of Fintech Price Tops $0.26 on Major Exchanges (FOF)

 [Whitepaper](https://www.cryptocompare.com/media/40485165/fof-white-paper-final%5Fver1.pdf)”

-It is usually not presently possible to buy alternative cryptocurrencies such as Future Of Fintech directly using U.S. dollars.
-Investors seeking to trade Future Of Fintech should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Future Of Fintech using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Future Of Fintech directly using U.S. dollars.
+Investors seeking to acquire Future Of Fintech should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Future Of Fintech using one of the exchanges listed above.

 Receive News & Updates for Future Of Fintech Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Future Of Fintech and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.